rulingAnts/quickstart_android_pwa/CONTRIBUTING.md

 ### Data Persistence

-- Use SQLite (via sqflite) for local storage
+- Use IndexedDB for local storage
-- Follow database service pattern
-- Handle migrations carefully
+- Keep schema small and evolvable

 ### File Operations